Lee Jun-ho: Career beginnings

-Half a year following the televised airing of Hot Blood Men, the group 2PM made their debut with the release of their inaugural single "10 Out of 10" from their first single album titled Hottest Time of the Day.
-However, it was their second single album, 2:00PM Time For Change, that propelled them to mainstream success in Korean music, solidifying their meteoric rise.
-As of 2021, the group has released seven studio albums in Korea and five studio albums in Japan.
+Half a year after the airing of Hot Blooded Men, 2PM made their debut with the single "10 Out of 10" from their first single album, Hottest Time of the Day.
+The group gained mainstream success in South Korea following the release of their second single album, 2:00PM Time For Change, in 2009.

-Despite the group's achievements, Lee has spoken about his struggles with lack of opportunities and recognition early in his career.
-He shared that he was often alone in the dormitory while the other members were busy with their scheduled activities.
-Lee also believed that, despite his interest in acting, JYP Entertainment had no intention of letting him pursue it.
+Despite the group's success, Lee has spoken about his lack of opportunities and recognition early in his career.
+He recalled that he was often alone in the dormitory while the other members were busy with their scheduled activities.
+Lee also stated that, despite his interest in acting, he believed JYP Entertainment had no intention of allowing him to pursue it at the time.